apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 The **APInf Information Dashboard** is intended to help **APInf stakeholders** (end-users) gain an **awareness/understanding of the current situation** through the use of **data visualisation**.

 ## Key concepts
 In order to agree on what to build, it is important to define basic terminology.
 That way, our conversation can share a common vocabulary.
-Sharing a definition of key concepts will also give our team a basis to evaluate any proposed designs/solutions.
+Shared definitions of key concepts will also give our team a basis to evaluate any proposed designs/solutions.

 ### Information Dashboard
 > A dashboard is a visual display of the most important information needed to achieve one or more objectives, consolidated and arranged on a single screen so the information can be monitored at a glance.